l-jdavies/100_days_of_code/log.md

 ## Day 58: July 27, 2020
 Working on the RB120 Medium 1 exercises.
 Taking my time to make sure I really understand what's happening.

+## Day 59: July 28, 2020
+Completed the Medium 1 exercises and the lesson 5 quiz.